rustfoundation/safety-critical-rust-consortium/subcommittee/tooling/meetings/07-December-2024/minutes.md

 Let’s take an action item to investigate the above, on what the constraints might be for preserving traceability and source to obj code tracing.

-Source code the obj code tracing may be something that has to be solved at the compiler level or at the LLVM level, to offer the right feature/flag or optimizing the debugging information.
+Source code to obj code tracing may be something that has to be solved at the compiler level or at the LLVM level, e.g. offer the right feature/flag or optimizing the debugging information.

 We will schedule the next meeting for the second week in January.